 From time to time, we, along with our subsidiaries, are party to various legal proceedings arising in the ordinary course of business.
 In our history, we have defended class action lawsuits alleging various regulatory violations and have paid material amounts to settle such claims.
-We account for our litigation contingencies pursuant to the provisions of SFAS No. 5 and FIN 14, which require that we accrue for losses that are both probable and reasonably estimable.
+We accrue for litigation loss contingencies that are both probable and reasonably estimable.
 We expense legal fees and expenses incurred in connection with the defense of all of our litigation at the time such amounts are invoiced or otherwise made known to us.
-As of March 31, 2009, we had no accrual relating to probable losses for our outstanding litigation.
+As of September 30, 2009, we had no accrual relating to probable losses for our outstanding litigation.